Dr. Laleh Amiri-Kordestani, MD

 Co-Chair: Session 9 - Arrhythmia management in cancer patients

-Clinical Nurse Specialist Heart Failure, Royal Brompton & Harefield NHS Foundation Trust, London, UK
+Heart Failure Clinical Nurse Specialist, Royal Brompton & Harefield NHS Foundation Trust, London, United Kingdom

 Dr. Sarah Clarke, MA, MD, FRCP, FESC, FACC